-Year Title Publisher 2017 Leadership in higher education - the double- edged sword of International Journal of Leadership in Education Collegiality 2017 Educational trends of cooperation between Ukraine and Lithuania: comparative analysis of master's programs World Journal of Education 2016 Interview with an adult educator: qualities, skills and qualifications that are required.
-World Journal of Education 2016 Views of Trainee Teachers in Public Universities on Sewing/Clothing and Textiles Education in Ghana World Journal of Education 2015 The use of Participatory Action Research within Education-Benefits to Stakeholders World Journal of Education 2015 Teachers' perception of the effectiveness of the various methods of teaching for facilitating learning in social studies in Ekiti state, Nigeria World Journal of Education 2015 What every students should know": General education requirements in undergraduate education World Journal of Education 2015 Cyberbullying among Saudi's Higher-Education Students: Implications for Educators and Policymakers World Journal of Education 2015 Implementation of quality assurance standards and principals' administrative effectiveness in public secondary schools in edo and delta states World Journal of Education 2015 Influence of Almajirici on school attendance and academic performance among students of Almajiri integrated school, Sokoto state World Journal of Education 2015 Manifestation of corruption in higher education: the role of the university administrator World Journal of Education 2015 The Need for Fundamental Educational Reform for Canada's Aboriginal Youth is Now!
-If Not Now, When?
-World Journal of Education

-2015 Exploring Levels of Job Satisfaction among World Journal of Education Teachers in Public Secondary Schools in Tanzania 2015 Provision of Student Support Services and its World Journal of Education impact on Quality University Education 2015 Family, peer and school influence on children's World Journal of Education social development 2015 Relationships between organizational climate and World Journal of Education burnout among university's Romanian employees: The mediation role of teasing behaviors
+Year Title Publisher

+2017 Leadership in higher International Journal of

+education - the double- Leadership in Education

+edged sword of

+Collegiality

+2017 Educational trends of World Journal of

+cooperation between Education

+Ukraine and Lithuania:

+comparative analysis of

+master's programs

+2016 Interview with an adult World Journal of

+educator: qualities, skills Education

+and qualifications that are

+required.

+2016 Views of Trainee Teachers World Journal of

+in Public Universities on Education

+Sewing/Clothing and

+Textiles Education in

+Ghana

+2015 The use of Participatory World Journal of

+Action Research within Education

+Education-Benefits to

+Stakeholders

+2015 Teachers' perception of the World Journal of

+effectiveness of the various Education

+methods of teaching for

+facilitating learning in

+social studies in Ekiti state,

+Nigeria

+2015 What every students World Journal of

+should know": General Education

+education requirements in

+undergraduate education

+2015 Cyberbullying among World Journal of

+Saudi's Higher-Education Education

+Students: Implications for

+Educators and

+Policymakers

+2015 Implementation of quality World Journal of

+assurance standards and Education

+principals' administrative

+effectiveness in public

+secondary schools in edo

+and delta states

+2015 Influence of Almajirici on World Journal of

+school attendance and Education

+academic performance

+L l .
+L

+among students of Almajiri

+integrated school, Sokoto

+state

+2015 Manifestation of World Journal of

+corruption in higher Education

+education: the role of the

+university administrator

+2015 The Need for Fundamental World Journal of

+Educational Reform for Education

+Canada's Aboriginal Youth

+is Now!
+If Not Now,

+When?

+2015 Exploring Levels of Job World Journal of

+Satisfaction among Education

+Teachers in Public

+Secondary Schools in

+Tanzania

+2015 Provision of Student World Journal of

+Support Services and its Education

+impact on Quality

+University Education

+2015 Family, peer and school World Journal of

+influence on children's Education

+social development

+2015 Relationships between World Journal of

+organizational climate and Education

+burnout among

+university's Romanian

+employees: The mediation

+role of teasing behaviors